-- Keeping an overview of class and individual attendance looking particularly for either poor overall attendance, anomalies in patterns of attendance and/ or unusual explanations for attendance offered by children and their parents/ carers - Informing the nominated person where there are concerns and acting upon them - Providing background information to support referrals - Monitoring follow-up once actions have been taken to correct attendance concerns - Emphasising with their class the importance of good attendance and promptness - Following up absences with immediate requests for explanation which should be recorded appropriately. - Discussing attendance issues at consultation evenings where necessary
+- Class teachers are responsible for recording attendance on a daily basis, using the correct codes and submitting this to the school office. - Keeping an overview of class and individual attendance looking particularly for either poor overall attendance, anomalies in patterns of attendance and/ or unusual explanations for attendance offered by children and their parents/ carers - Informing the nominated person where there are concerns and acting upon them - Providing background information to support referrals - Monitoring follow-up once actions have been taken to correct attendance concerns - Emphasising with their class the importance of good attendance and promptness - Following up absences with immediate requests for explanation which should be recorded appropriately. - Discussing attendance issues at consultation evenings where necessary

-The Head teacher is responsible for:
+The Head teacher/DSL is responsible for: